honeycombio/helm-charts/charts/network-agent/README.md

 **NOTE**: A secret to hold your Honeycomb API key is automatically created when the chart is installed and will be removed when the chart is uninstalled.

-If you prefer to manage your secrets separately, you can set the name of an existing secret that will be used instead of creating one:
+The best practice is to manage your secret separately.
+You can set the name of an existing secret that will be used instead of creating one:

 ```console
 export HONEYCOMB_API_KEY=YOUR_API_KEY